Roy Keane: Cobh Ramblers

 Initially, Keane was turned down from the Ireland schoolboys squad after a trial in Dublin; one explanation from former Ireland coach and scout Ronan Scally was that the 14-year-old Keane was "just too small" to make it at the required level.
 Undeterred, he began applying for trials with English clubs, but he was turned down by each one.
-As his childhood years passed, he took up temporary jobs involving manual work while waiting for a breakthrough in his football prospects.
-In 1989, he eventually signed for the semi-professional Irish club Cobh Ramblers after persuasion from Ramblers' youth team manager Eddie O'Rourke.
+As he approached adulthood, he took up temporary jobs involving manual work while hoping for a breakthrough in football.
+In 1989, he finally signed for the semi-professional Irish club Cobh Ramblers after Ramblers' youth team manager Eddie O'Rourke was able to persuade him.
 Keane was one of two Ramblers representatives in the inaugural FAI/FAS scheme in the Dublin suburb of Palmerstown, and it was through this initiative that he got his first taste of full-time training, facilitated by living in nearby Leixlip, County Kildare from Monday-Friday.
 His rapid progression into a promising footballer was reflected by the fact that he would regularly turn out for Ramblers' youth side as well as the actual first team, often playing twice in the same weekend as a result.

 Keane's Cobh senior debut came on 13 August 1989 in Buckley Park as the Rams went down 2–0 to Kilkenny City in the Opel League Cup.
 First-team manager Liam McMahon gave Keane his League of Ireland debut on 5 November that year, in a 2–1 loss at Bray Wanderers.
 That season he would make 29 senior appearances as Cobh finished seventh.
 His two goals came against St Francis and Finn Harps.

 In an FAI Youth Cup match against Belvedere in February 1990, Keane's performance attracted the attention of watching Nottingham Forest scout Noel McCabe, who asked him to travel over to England for a trial.
 Keane impressed Forest manager Brian Clough, and eventually, a deal for Keane worth £47,000 was struck with Cobh Ramblers in the summer of 1990.